whiteroot/Autogram/README.md

 2. Download and install [chromedriver](https://chromedriver.chromium.org/) for your version of Chrome.
 Chrome >> `...` > About Google Chrome.
 Then place it in a directory [`/chromedriver`](chromedriver) as `/chromedriver/chromedriver.exe`.

-3. `pip install -r requirments.txt`
+3. `pip install -r requirements.txt`

 4. Input your Instagram username and password in [`instagram.py`](instagram.py#L121) and run the script `python instagram.py`